glbala87/ELLA_tool/docs/manual/evidence-sections.md

 <div style="text-indent: 4%;"><img src="./img/verified_btn.png"></div>

   - `VERIFIED` means the variant has been verified by an independent method (e.g. Sanger) in this sample.
-This adds a green “V” tag in the “Q” column of the [side bar](/manual/side-bar.html#variant-tags).
+This adds a green `V` tag in the "Q" column of the [side bar](/manual/side-bar.html#variant-tags).

   - `TECHNICAL` means the variant is a false variant call in this sample (analysis).
-This adds a red “T” tag in the “Q” column of the [side bar](/manual/side-bar.html#variant-tags) and moves the variant to the TECHNICAL VARIANTS [side bar section](/manual/side-bar.html#side-bar-sections).
+This adds a red `T` tag in the "Q" column of the [side bar](/manual/side-bar.html#variant-tags) and moves the variant to the TECHNICAL VARIANTS [side bar section](/manual/side-bar.html#side-bar-sections).

   - `NOT RELEVANT` means the variant should be disregarded in this analysis, e.g. due to a mismatch with the phenotype.
 This moves the variant to the NOT RELEVANT VARIANTS [side bar section](/manual/side-bar.html#side-bar-sections).

 ::: tip TIP
-Variants marked as `TECHNICAL` or `NOT RELEVANT` can, depending on the your configuration, be left without a selected class upon finalisation of the analysis.
+Variants marked as `TECHNICAL` or `NOT RELEVANT` can, depending on the your configuration, be left without a selected class upon finalization of the analysis.
 :::

 ## Frequency